Austin J. Tobin Plaza: History

 Development of the plaza began on August 5, 1966, as the construction of other buildings that were part of the World Trade Center took place.
-The plaza was constructed to be supported by large steel columns that reached into the "Bathtub" below, and the foundations for the towers were also built into the plaza.
-These foundations reached into the bedrock below.
+The plaza was constructed to be supported by large steel columns that reached into the "Bathtub" below, and the foundations for the towers were also built into the plaza; these foundations reached into the bedrock below.
 The Bathtub, which helped hold the plaza, took up an underground space that reached to the West Side Highway and the IRT Broadway–Seventh Avenue Line.

 The plaza was inaugurated on April 4, 1973.
 In 1982, the Port Authority of New York and New Jersey decided to rename the plaza in honor of its former executive director, Austin J. Tobin, who promoted the construction of the towers.

 The plaza was renovated between 1998 and 1999.
-The marble paving stones were replaced with gray and pink granite stones, new benches, planters, restaurants, food kiosks and outdoor eating areas were added.
+The marble paving stones were replaced with gray and pink granite stones, new benches, planters, restaurants, muzak speakers, food kiosks and outdoor eating areas were added.
 Trees were also planted, and lined the plaza entrances.
 The total cost was $12 million (1999 USD).
 The plaza covered 5 acre, and was the largest plaza in New York City.
 Below the plaza was the Mall at the World Trade Center and a concourse.